-• Within EU borders:
+• Special case: within EU borders:

 According to EU legislation, no permit is required to exchange cetacean samples for non-commercial research purposes between two EU member countries.

 However, some countries require the emission of an EU certificate (ex: Portugal), and/or documentation proving that the samples were collected legally (see Paragraph on "National permits").